-In connection with the Quarterly Report of Spruce Biosciences, Inc. (the "Company") on Form 10-Q for the period ended June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Spruce Biosciences, Inc. (the "Company") on Form 10-Q for the period ended September 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-Date: August 10, 2022 By: /s/ Samir Gharib Samir Gharib President and Chief Financial Officer (Principal Financial and Accounting Officer)
+(1) The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and nd (2) The information contained in the Report fairly Company. y presents, in all material respects, the financial condition and results of operations of the Date: Nover mber 10, 2022 By: /s/ Samir Gharib Samir Gharib President and Chief Financial Officer (Principal Financial and Accounting Officer)